 Family Integrated Worship

 We are a Family Integrated church, which means that we encourage the family to stay together during worship.
-We have a nursery available for children three and under, but all children are welcome in the worship service.
 We realize that this is not a common practice, and that it can be a bit of a challenge to make the transition.
-We are eager to help with this transition in any way we can.
+We are eager to help in any way we can.
 It isn’t nearly as difficult as many think, and the rewards are far greater than most imagine.

 The Lord’s Supper (communion) is observed every week.
 In this Kingdom Feast, believers celebrate our union with Christ and with each other.
 It may be helpful for you to know that we use wine instead of grape juice, and a yeasted, or common, bread instead of an “unleavened” bread for communion.